 As part of the transfer, the original Permittee must supply the new Permittee with copies of all permit documents, based on current facility conditions, used to comply with this permit.

-Once the permit has been transferred, the new Permittee is required to use the existing permit documents (e.g. MPPP) provided by the original Permittee until the new Permittee updates the documents to reflect any changes to facility operation the new Permittee makes.its
+Once the permit has been transferred, the new Permittee is required to use the existing permit documents (e.g. MPPP) provided by the original Permittee until the new Permittee updates the documents to reflect any changes to facility operation the new Permittee makes.

+Ecology will post the Transfer of Coverage form immediately upon receipt to its Permitting and Reporting Information System (PARIS) database.

 S2.D.
 How to Terminate Permit Coverage